 Note to grant writers: If the environment section of your grant requires information about Knowledge Management, please feel free to use the synopsis provided below.
 EBL staff is committed to keeping the information up to date.
 A separate synopsis is available for the Eskind Biomedical Library (addressing print and electronic subscription resources and information services provided by the library).

-Knowledge Management (KM) provides high-level data and knowledge organization skills to optimize the enterprise clinical, research, and educational initiatives.
-Collaborating with clinicians and researchers, highly trained information specialists embed best practices in organizing, structuring and reusing the institution’s knowledge.
-The information specialists that constitute the Knowledge Management team, in addition to their unique expertise in library and information science, also hold deep knowledge and expertise in the areas of adult learning, health literacy, molecular biology, public health, pharmacology and communication.
-Current knowledge management services include expert genetics/molecular biology information assistance to support biomedical research and in-depth clinical evidence to inform the development of local and national patient care guidelines.
+Knowledge Management (KM) at Vanderbilt University Medical Center (VUMC) provides high-level data and knowledge organization skills to optimize innovative clinical, research, and educational initiatives.
+Collaborating with clinicians and researchers, highly trained information specialists embed best practices in organizing, structuring, and reusing the institution’s knowledge.
+The information specialists who constitute the KM team, in addition to their unique expertise in library and information science, also hold deep knowledge and expertise in the areas of adult learning, health literacy, public health, pharmacogenetics, neuroscience, biosciences, and biostatistics.
+Current knowledge management services include expert genetics/biochemistry information assistance to support biomedical research and in-depth clinical evidence to inform the development of local and national patient care guidelines.

-The Knowledge Management (KM) team at Vanderbilt University Medical Center (VUMC) employs a matrix of strategies to foster evidence-based medicine (EBM) practice.
-Through the Digital Library, the team provides access to critical evidence-based resources including UpToDate®; Cochrane Database of Systematic Reviews, Reviews of Effects, and Register of Controlled Trials; ACP Journal Club as well as to globally accessible EBM resources such as the National Guideline Clearinghouse™.
-The Digital Library also features KM's internally-developed EBM databases such as the Clinical Informatics Consult Service (CICS) Evidence Based Site, which houses evidence syntheses created in response to complex clinical queries, and the Pathway/Order Set Literature Locator, which contains expert search strategies and summaries of literature to support evidence-based development of standardized clinical practice.
-Access to key National Center for Biotechnology Information resources including PubMed, GenBank™, Entrez Gene™, and Map Viewer™, as well as others such as PharmGKB, Protein Data Bank (PDB), UCSC Genome Browser, Database of Genomic Variants (DGV), OpenHelix, OMIM and TRANSFAC is available throughout the Medical Center.
-In addition, the Medical Center information systems are accessible via the Digital Library.
+Evidence-based Practice Support.
+The Knowledge Management team employs a matrix of strategies to foster evidence-based medicine (EBM) practice.
+Through the Digital Library, the team curates and provides convenient access to critical evidence-based databases such as UpToDate and the Cochrane Library along with globally accessible EBM resources such as the National Guideline Clearinghouse and Choosing Wisely.
+VUMC students, staff, and faculty have access to key National Center for Biotechnology Information tools and resources, including PubMed, Gene, and BLAST, and other useful databases, such as PharmGKB, Protein Data Bank (PDB), UCSC Genome Browser, Database of Genomic Variants (DGV), OpenHelix, OMIM, and TRANSFAC.
+Medical Center information systems, including the medical record system StarPanel, are also accessible via the Digital Library.